 Local government service

-Following an extraordinary vacancy William Best was elected as an alderman on Darlington Council in 1900; He served as an alderman until 1919.
+Following an extraordinary vacancy William Best was elected as an alderman on Darlington Council in 1900.
+He served as an alderman until 1919.
 He was mayor in 1903 and 1915.
 His sons Leslie and George were also aldermen on Darlington Council.

 ‘Advertising’, The Sydney Morning Herald, 6 March 1900, p.
 1, http://trove.nla.gov.au/newspaper/article/14297923